recombinatrix/UA-memb-tutorial/readme.md

 ~~~

 Good luck!
 If all goes well, your final, fully equilibrated system, will be ready for you in a few hours.

+If everything worked, show your readme file and your finished system to the person administering the tutorial.
+Explain to them what you did, and what problems you had on the way.
+Pick one gromacs command you used, and explain how it works, and why it was useful.